Natural Sciences

 Welcome to Natural Sciences!

-The Department of Natural Sciences houses multiple fields of study: astronomy, biochemistry, biology, chemistry, environmental science and studies, microbiology, and physics.
+The Department of Natural Sciences houses multiple fields of study: astronomy, biochemistry, biology, chemistry, environmental science, microbiology, and physics.
 Our emphasis on undergraduate research prepares our students for a broad range of careers.
-Graduates may enter the work force or go on to graduate or professional school in fields such as health, pharmacy, forensic science, environmental science, or science education.
-Students in Biology, Chemistry, Earth & Environmental Sciences, or Physics can expect a rigorous curriculum that will provide lecture, laboratory, field, and study abroad experiences.
-Our department consists of approximately 40 full-time faculty, 40 LEO I/II lecturers, 11 staff, 1,000 undergraduate majors, and 70 graduate students.
+Graduates may enter the work force or go on to graduate or professional school in fields such as health, pharmacy, forensic science, or science education.
+Students in Biology, Chemistry, Environmental Science, or Physics can expect a rigorous curriculum that will provide lecture, laboratory, field, and study abroad experiences.
+Our department consists of approximately 40 full-time faculty, 40 LEO I/II lecturers, 11 staff, as well as around 700 undergraduate majors and 20 graduate students.

 Fields of Study